tkhquang/KCD2Tools/TPVToggle/README.md

 - **Mod doesn't load**: Ensure the files are in the correct location
 - **Toggle doesn't work**: The game update may have changed the memory layout, requiring an AOB pattern update
 - **Game crashes**: Check the log file for details; consider updating to the latest mod version
+- **Controller doesn't work**: If using JoyToKey, ensure it's configured correctly and running

 ## Known Issues and Limitations

 - Camera may clip through objects in third-person view (no collision detection)
 - Some game events or menus may temporarily be buggy in third-person view (menus, map, dialog...)
-  - **Workaround**: Use the default FPV keys (M, P, I, J, N) to automatically switch to first-person view when using these features.
-This is why these keys are configured by default.
+  - **Workaround**: Use the default FPV keys (M, P, I, J, N) to automatically switch to first-person view when using these features
 - The third-person camera uses the game's experimental implementation and may not be perfect
 - Currently only tested with the Steam version of the game